xieweiAlex/English_Learning/words/2020/words-July.md

 The men who **perpetrate** evil, but call it progress
 Some new **high-falutin** **sanitation** law don't mean shit to me, Mr. City Inspector. -
 It's an absolutely **riveting** tale, Mr. Dvorchack

+highfalutin: expressed in or marked by the use of language that is elaborated or heightened by artificial or empty means : POMPOUS giving a highfalutin speech

 Don't make us sound like **hicks**
 **clarity** grade